FREQUENTLY ASKED QUESTIONS…

 If you or your family members are ill, it is always wise to opt for Telehealth instead.

-If you are going to be late, please message Emily through the mobile app to let her know.
+If you are going to be late, please message Emily to let her know.
 She will still happily meet with you, but the visit will still end as scheduled.

 Sometimes things happen that make a last minute cancellation necessary.
-Just text Emily through the EHR chat system as soon as you know you wont be able to make it.
+Just text Emily through the EHR chat system as soon as you know you won’t be able to make it.
 We can either reschedule your appointment as soon as we can or opt for a Telehealth visit if you have a narrow schedule and there aren’t any current health concerns.
+Emily’s calendar is usually booked several months out.

 If you arrive early for your visit, please wait in the waiting room until your appointment time.
-This helps ensure that clients don’t overlap.
 At your appointment time, you can walk across the hall, knock, and then come right in.
-Do not enter the midwifery suite early.
-At your appointment time, if someone is still in the office, their appointment is over.
-Your arrival will signal them that it’s time to leave, so don’t feel bad knocking and entering.
+Do not enter the midwifery suite early or stay past your scheduled time.
+Emily will be overjoyed to spend each minute she has with you!

 What if the midwife has to cancel a visit when she is called to a birth?

 Hiring a home birth midwife comes with an understanding that there will be appointments that will occasionally have to be rescheduled.
 Emily can be called to a birth any time day or night.
 Sometimes this happens during scheduled appointment times.
-Emily will always work you back into the schedule as soon as she can.
+At times Emily will be able to call another provider (to cover her office visits for the day) so that you won’t have to reschedule.
+If that isn’t possible, rescheduling will become necessary.
 In most cases, if an appointment is cancelled due to a birth on a Monday or a Tuesday, it will be rescheduled for the same time on Wednesday.
-If the appointment was cancelled due to a birth on Thursday, it will be rescheduled for the same time on Friday.
-This could even happen with back to back appointments, which could feel hard.
-If your schedule is narrow and you are unable to take an available appointment time, you can always check in with Emily via Telehealth until your next appointment (as long as everything is going well).
+If the appointment was cancelled due to a birth on a Thursday, it will be rescheduled for the same time on Friday.
+This is unpredictable.
+It could even happen with back to back appointments, which could feel hard.
+If your schedule is narrow and you are unable to take the available rescheduled appointment time, you can always check in with Emily via Telehealth until your next appointment (as long as everything is going well).
 Emily will message you through the app to notify you of her absence.
-It is good practice to always check your messages before leaving.
+It is good practice to always check your messages (in the app) before leaving for your appointment, just to be safe.

 How often do we meet and how long do visits last?

-We follow a typical holistic prenatal visit schedule in pregnancy, with in-person care usually starting around 12 weeks.
+We follow a typical holistic prenatal visit schedule for low-risk pregnancies, with in-person care usually starting around 12 weeks.
 A typical visit schedule is: 12, 16, 20, 24, 28, 32, 36, 38, 40, 41, 42.
-Each visit is nearly an hour long, so we can accomplish a lot during each visit.
+Each visit has 45 minutes of scheduled one-on-one time.
+This allows us to accomplish a lot together.
 This schedule also works really well because so many families drive from so far for each visit.
 We can of course, see one another more frequently, if there are more concerns that need to be addressed.

-After a homebirth, Emily will plan to return to you for a postpartum home visit within the first few days after the birth.
+After a homebirth, Emily will plan to return to you for your postpartum home visit within the first few days after the birth (usually the very next day).
 Then we typically plan to see each other again in-office during weeks 1, 3, and 6.
-Some families aren’t as eager to get out of the house.
+Some families are not as eager to get out of the house.
 In that case, we will schedule office postpartum office visits at weeks 2 or 3 and 6 or just 6.
-Its your call.
+It’s your call.
 There are some families that need more support and will want to come more often.

 There is plenty of consistent one-on-one time to not only gather important clinical information and share wisdom and guidance to maintain a low-risk status, but to genuinely get to know one another.
 There is also plenty of time for questions and discussion about your life, hopes for the birth, etc.